Making sense of menopause, together.

 Key Takeaways

-• View full summary
+• View all takeaways

 If you search online for menopause supplements, you’ll find hundreds of options — pills for hot flashes, powders for hormones, and capsules that claim to “balance everything.”
 It’s easy to see why so many women start looking into supplements during perimenopause.